harmony-one/harmony-tests/README.md

 - Only run tx -> cross beacon shard tests: `./tests --network NETWORK --test transactions/cross_beacon_shard`
 - Only run tx -> same app shard tests: `./tests --network NETWORK --test transactions/same_app_shard`
 - Only run tx -> same beacon shard tests: `./tests --network NETWORK --test transactions/same_beacon_shard`

+### Exporting test data
+Harmony-tests currently supports exporting the test suite results as a CSV report:

+`./tests --network NETWORK --address YOUR_FUNDED_ADDRESS --export csv`

+JSON export is also planned, but not yet implemented.

 ## Writing test cases
 Test cases are defined as YAML files and are placed in testcases/ - see this folder for existing test cases and how to impelement test cases.